-When attempting to destroy a depot, the active player may, but is not required, to damage or destroy (depending on the unit's size) any RR station thereunder (except for Frederick Junction which may not be destroyed) regardless of whether he was successful in destroying the depot.
+When attempting to destroy a depot, the active player may, but is not required, to damage or destroy (depending on the unit's size) any RR station thereunder regardless of whether he was successful in destroying the depot.
 Depots destroyed by friendly units still count for victory point purposes.